xin-huang/SeleDiff/README.md

 ## An Example

 Here is an example to show how `SeleDiff` estimates and tests selection differences between populations.
 4 populations (YRI, CEU, CHB, CHD) from [HapMap3 (release3)](http://hapmap.ncbi.nlm.nih.gov/) were extracted.
 CHB and CHD were merged into one population called CHS.
-[PLINK 1.7](http://pngu.mgh.harvard.edu/~purcell/plink/download.shtml) were used to remove correlated individuals and SNPs with minor allele frequences less than 0.05.
-SNPs in strong linkage disequilibrium were removed, applying a window of 50 SNPs advanced by 5 SNPs and *r*<sup>2</sup> threshold of 0.01 (`--indep-pairwise 50 5 0.01`) in PLINK.
+[PLINK 1.7](http://pngu.mgh.harvard.edu/~purcell/plink/download.shtml) were used to remove correlated individuals and SNPs with minor allele frequences less than 0.05 and strong linkage disequilibrium.
 All the genetic data are stored in EIGENSTRAT format.

 The SNP rs12913832 in gene *HERC2* is associated with blue/non-blue eyes<sup>2</sup>.
 The SNP rs1800407 in gene *OCA2* is also associated with blue/non-blue eyes<sup>2</sup>.